 3. Click Add These Options.

-Overriding the default rates and prices of inventory
+Overriding the default rates and prices of inventory and products

 1. To override the retail price of inventory for all users that are assigned this price sheet, enter a new price in the Retail field (1).